vuejs/docs/src/guide/built-ins/transition.md

 1. They do not affect the document layout during the animation, so they do not trigger expensive CSS layout calculation on every animation frame.

-2. Most modern browsers can leverage GPU hardware accelaration when animating `transform`.
+2. Most modern browsers can leverage GPU hardware acceleration when animating `transform`.

-In comparision, properties like `height` or `margin` will trigger CSS layout, so they are much more expensive to animate, and should be used with caution.
+In comparison, properties like `height` or `margin` will trigger CSS layout, so they are much more expensive to animate, and should be used with caution.
 We can check resources like [CSS-Triggers](https://csstriggers.com/) to see which properties will trigger layout if we animate them.

 ## JavaScript Hooks